Welding API 5L Grade X80 steel

-For the fill and cap passes on the welds with root passes, Daqing Oil Field Company also relied on the PipePro Pipe welding system combined with Fabshield® X80 self-shielded flux-cored wire in 2.0-millimeter diameter.
+For the fill and cap passes, Daqing Oil Field Company also relied on the PipePro Pipe welding system.
+They combined this with Fabshield® X80 self-shielded flux-cored wire in 2.0-millimeter diameter.

-As with RMD, the Flux-Cored welding process with self-shielded wire allowed the contractor to complete fill and cap passes faster than Stick welding, as well as gain better impact properties and create lower-hydrogen welds than possible with stick electrodes.
+Flux-cored welding process with self-shielded wire allowed the contractor to complete fill and cap passes faster than stick welding.
+It also provides better impact properties and creates lower-hydrogen welds than possible with stick electrodes.

-In particular, the Fabshield X80 wire provides 7.3 ml of diffusible hydrogen per 100 g of weldment compared to cellulosic stick electrodes that average higher than 16 ml of diffusible hydrogen per 100 g of weldment.
-These lower hydrogen levels reduced the opportunity for cracking in welds on the Petro China (CNPC) WEST-EAST III pipeline project, along with reducing downtime for addressing rework.
+In particular, the Fabshield X80 wire provides 7.3 ml of diffusible hydrogen per 100 g of weldment.
+That's compared to cellulosic stick electrodes that average higher than 16 ml of diffusible hydrogen per 100 g of weldment.
+These lower hydrogen levels reduced the opportunity for cracking, along with reducing downtime for addressing rework.

-As with Stick welding, the self-shielded Flux-Cored welding process offered by the PipePro welding system is suitable for welding in windy and dirty environments encountered in pipeline welding applications; the wire generates its own shielding gas to protect the weld pool.
-The process also offers increases in travel speeds and greater deposition efficiency — 78 to 87 percent compared to 50 to 65 percent with Stick welding.
-The greater deposition efficiency ultimately allowed the contractor to use less filler metal to get the same job done faster, effectively saving money and ensuring the welding operators were able to create more welds in a shorter amount of time.
+As with stick welding, the self-shielded flux-cored welding process is suitable for welding in windy and dirty environments; the wire generates its own shielding gas to protect the weld pool.
+The process increases travel speeds and deposition efficiency — 78 to 87% compared to 50 to 65% with stick welding.
+The greater deposition efficiency ultimately allowed the contractor to use less filler metal to get the same job done faster.
+This saved money and ensured the welding operators were able to create more welds in a shorter amount of time.

-Shan also noted that it minimized cleanup time because the wires produce a slag that is much easier to remove, and the Flux-Cored process required less preparation (e.g. grinding) — again, all factors contributing to greater productivity.
+Shan also noted that it minimized cleanup time because the wires produce a slag that is much easier to remove.
+Flux-cored also required less preparation (e.g. grinding) — again, all factors contributing to greater productivity.